Written by CorpsAfrica/Maroc Volunteer Ms. Ikram Douaou

 My journey as an official CorpsAfrica Volunteer started on the 12th of November 2021.
 Not so long!
 Yet, long enough to make me question myself.
-As a 23-year-old city girl from Marrakech, the "Red City" known for tourism, I have chosen to leave my comfort zone and dedicate one year of my life in a rural area.
+As a 23-year-old city girl from Marrakech, the “Red City” known for tourism, I have chosen to leave my comfort zone and dedicate one year of my life to a rural area.
 People think that doing so is for the sake of the development of a village of the High Atlas within my site.
 That’s what I thought at first too!
-Little did I know that this experience that did not start a long time ago will affect me so much.
+Little did I know that this experience that did not start a long time ago would affect me so much.

 My parents are both Amazigh.
 They were born in the city but their parents, my grandparents, were not.
 For so long, I felt the pride of being a Marrakechi with Amazigh ancestors.
 However, people here did not see me the way I saw myself.
 They helped me see the differences between me and them, differences that I have never noticed before!
 As Ryszard Kapuscinski said in one of his major works, The Other: “After all, not only is he an Other for me, I am an Other for him too.”
 I felt that.
 Although we all hold the same nationality, same religion and same culture, these elements aren’t enough.
 Having Amazigh ancestors and a family that speaks the language fluently was not enough for them to count me as one of them.
 Although I do understand it, I had to speak it!

 With all the welcoming greetings, the invitations to wedding and circumcision ceremonies, I was the Other!
 Let me be clear, people here, my own people, are nice, welcoming, very accustomed to foreigners as it is one of the most popular paths to Toubkal, the highest mountain peak in North Africa.
 However, I am not a tourist nor a foreigner.
 I am a Moroccan who resides about 84.5 Km from the village I volunteer in.
 I was someone known to them but yet not part of them.
 I was someone that looks like them but yet strange to them.
 I was another type of Other.